quanghuy0497/quanghuy0497.github.io/_site/page/about.md

 ## Research interests

-My research interests include *meta-learning*, *domain adaptation*, and *black-box optimization* for lifelong and open-world *machine learning*, especially in *computer vision*.
+My research interests include ***meta-learning***, ***domain adaptation***, and ***black-box optimization*** for *lifelong and open-world* machine learning, especially in ***computer vision***.
 My research goal is to develop machine learning algorithms that continuously learn with minimal data or supervision and effectively adapt to other domains outside the training data.

-I am also interested in exploring the connection between optimization and machine learning toward effective lifelong and open-world AI systems.
+I am also interested in exploring the connection between optimization and machine learning for effective and generalizable learning algorithms.

-Details of my research interests are presented and discussed [here](https://quanghuy0497.github.io/page/research).
+Details of my research interests are discussed [here](https://quanghuy0497.github.io/page/research).

 &thinsp;

-## Highlighted Research
+## Highlighted Publications

 <img class="paper_right" src="/assets/project/RONIN.png" onclick="onClick(this)" >